AmethystUI/AmethystUI/README.md

 To start the development server, follow these steps:
 1. Navigate to your `amethystui/` directory in a command line environment
+2. Make sure that all dependencies are installed with `yarn install`
-2. Run `yarn dev`
+3. Run `yarn dev`
-3. The development server should start automatically, and the application should automatically open up in a new tab of your default browser.
+4. The development server should start automatically, and the application should automatically open up in a new tab of your default browser.

 ## More stuff
 We're still working on the README, but if you have any questions feel free to ask it on our discord server.